TaxoPress/TaxoPress/readme.txt

 2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !

 == Arbitrary section ==
+* Version 1.3.1
+	* Plugin compatible with mu-plugins without modifications (NOT TAGS SITE WIDE) (for truth !)
+	* Include categories into Tag Cloud and Tag list
+	* Improve performance with a better WP Object Cache management
+	* Add a global option for rel="nofollow" attribute
+	* Add an option to limit keywords in HTML header
+	* Desactivate keywords generation if All In One SEO Pack is actived.
+	* st_the_tags work outside loop now...
+	* Add an option to uninstall all ST options
+	* Add 2 options for auto tags features
+	* Fix javascript autotag features
+	* Fix lot's bugs in admin ;)
 * Version 1.3
 	* Plugin compatible with mu-plugins without modifications (NOT TAGS SITE WIDE)
 	* Fix auto link tags now working without meta-keywords